 Each is comprised entirely of non-executive directors.
 The committee structure and membership is reviewed on an annual basis.
-A policy of rotation of committee members applies.
 It is common practice for all Directors to attend and contribute to all committee meetings.

 Each committee has its own written charter setting out its role and responsibilities, composition, structure, membership requirements and the manner in which the committee is to operate.
-All of these charters are reviewed regularly and are available on the Company' website.
+Each of these charters are reviewed regularly and are available on the Company's website.
 All matters determined by committees are submitted to the full Board as recommendations for board decisions.